jwt625/WPL/README.md

 This is my personal log template using HTML.
 TODOs are written in JSON which is relatively easy to edit, and it's saved in `todos.json`.
-You can put other stuff in two other columns in the pages, which is included in two `week-i-columns-j.md` files.
+You can put other stuff in two other columns in the pages, which is included in two `week-<week number>-columns-<2 or 3>.md` files.

 ## Usage (if any...)